bpudiped/BlockMM/README.md

 The total time = O(M x P x 2(N-1)/F  + 4 x m x p x log(N/n)/ B + 4 x Xc x n x P/B)
 Here "Xc" refers to the exchanges required in case the memory is not enough to fit all of RHS matrix X. We split the RHS into groups of "Xc" columns.
-Each Xc processors working on contiguous columns only have separate copies of Xc.
-After every reduction, a circular exchange between the Xc processsors produces the next result.
+The RHS matrix is divided into groups of Xc columns each.
+After every reduction, a circular exchange between the Xc columns produces the next result.

 ### Algorithm details